raorashmi487/coursera-deeplearning.ai--Course2-/README.md

-# coursera-deeplearning.ai--Course2-
+# coursera-deeplearning.ai--Course2
-Quiz and programming assignment of Practical aspects of deep learning by deeplearning.ai
+Quiz and programming assignment of Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization by deeplearning.ai